Jair Bolsonaro: Military career

-In October 1987, Bolsonaro faced a new accusation.
+In October 1987 Bolsonaro faced a new accusation.
 Veja reported that, with an Army colleague, he had plans to plant bombs in military units in Rio de Janeiro.
-After Bolsonaro called the allegation "a fantasy", the magazine published, in its next issue, sketches in which the plan was detailed.
-The drawings had allegedly been made by Bolsonaro.
+After Bolsonaro called the allegation "a fantasy", the magazine published, in its next issue, sketches allegedly made by Bolsonaro in which the plan was detailed.
 Official records unearthed by the newspaper O Estado de S. Paulo in 2018 detailed the case.
-After an investigation by an administrative military bureau named Justification Board, Bolsonaro was unanimously considered guilty.
-According to this board, Bolsonaro had a "serious personality deviation and a professional deformation", "lack of moral courage to leave the Army" and "lied throughout the process" when denying frequent contacts with Veja.
-The Supreme Military Court then analyzed the case.
+After an investigation by an administrative military bureau called a Justification Board, Bolsonaro was unanimously found guilty.
+According to the board, Bolsonaro had a "serious personality deviation and a professional deformation", "lack of moral courage to leave the Army" and "lied throughout the process" when denying frequent contacts with Veja.
+The Supreme Military Court then analysed the case.
 The general in charge of reporting the case voted to acquit Bolsonaro, arguing that he had already been penalized for the initial Veja article, that there was no testimonial evidence of his plans to plant bombs, and that there were "deep contradictions in the four graphological exams", two of which failed to conclude that Bolsonaro was the author of the sketches.
 Bolsonaro was acquitted by the majority of the court (9 v 4 votes).
 In December 1988, just after this ruling, he left the Army to begin his political career.
 He served in the military for 15 years, reaching the rank of captain.

 Early political career

-Councilor of Rio de Janeiro (1989–1991)
+City councilor in Rio de Janeiro (1989–1991)

-Bolsonaro entered politics in 1988, elected city councilor in Rio de Janeiro, representing the Christian Democratic Party (PDC).
+Bolsonaro entered politics in 1988, when he was elected to serve as a city councilor in Rio de Janeiro, representing the Christian Democratic Party (PDC).
 According to the biography by his son Flávio, Bolsonaro "was a candidate for councilor because it happened to be the only option he had at the moment to avoid persecution by some superiors.
 His entry into politics happened by chance, for his desire was to continue in his military career".

-He spent only two years in the Municipal Chamber of Rio de Janeiro.
+Bolsonaro spent only two years in the Municipal Chamber of Rio de Janeiro.
 He was described as a quiet, discreet and conservative councilor, and showed little participation.
 His term as councilor was used mainly to give visibility to military causes, such as retirement benefits for former officers.